shideqin/log-pilot/README.md

 Feature
 ========

 - Support both [fluentd plugin](docs/fluentd/docs.md) and [filebeat plugin](docs/filebeat/docs.md).
-You don't need to create new fluentd or filebeat process for every docker container.
+You don't need to create new fluentd or filebeat process for every kubernetes container.
 - Support both stdout and log files.
-Either docker log driver or logspout can only collect stdout.
+Either kubernetes log driver or logspout can only collect stdout.
 - Declarative configuration.
 You need do nothing but declare the logs you want to collect.
 - Support many log management: elastichsearch, graylog2, awslogs and more.
 - Tags.
 You could add tags on the logs collected, and later filter by tags in log management.